 But you don’t have to invest in an ice axe, climb for days and risk avalanches or frostbite to reach these heights today.
 The Jungfrau Railway makes the mountains accessible, and opens up this stunning high-altitude world to us less adventurous (or should that be crazy?) types.
-And it’s not the only mountain railway in the area either – there are a whole series that take you into the mountains of Switzerland’s Bernese Oberland.
+And it’s not the only mountain railway in the area either.
+There are a whole series of spectacular journeys that take you into the mountains of Switzerland’s Bernese Oberland.

 Jungfraujoch: The high-altitude one

 It was a huge undertaking when so much work had to be done by hand.
-Our trip to the Jungfraujoch started in Grindelwald, where a local train makes the 30-minute journey through green meadows, wooden chalets and pine forests to reach the tiny village of Kleine Scheidegg at the base of the Eiger.
+Our trip to the Jungfraujoch started in Grindelwald, where a local train makes the 30-minute journey past meadows, wooden chalets and pine forests to the tiny village of Kleine Scheidegg at the base of the Eiger.
 Another local train comes up from Lauterbrunnen too so there’s a choice of routes.

-This is also where rescue efforts for climbers who get into trouble on the Eiger’s North Face start from.
+This is also where the rescue efforts for climbers who get into trouble on the Eiger’s North Face start from.
 I’ve been fascinated by this place since I read The White Spider, Heinrich Harrer’s book about his first ascent of the North Face in 1938.
 64 people have died trying to reach the top, and looking at this 1800-metre sheer rock face from up close it seems impossible that anyone could possibly make it up there, but they did – and still do.

 Back on the train, we carried on up the last stretch of tunnel to reach the Jungfraujoch.
 When you look at a cross section, it looks like a villain’s lair from a Bond film.
 There’s futuristic-looking metal dome on the top of the mountain with a whole network of tunnels and buildings cut into the rock below.
 Except these are home to restaurants, a post office, chocolate shop and an ice palace rather than a nuclear bunker and a swimming pool full of sharks.

 There’s something about the mountains that just makes me want to get out and explore though.
 So on the way down we hopped off the train at Eigergletscher to walk part of the Eiger Trail back to Kleine Scheidegg.
-The 1000-metre drop in elevation makes a huge difference and I felt a burst of extra energy.
-The path’s fairly gentle and takes you through Alpine meadows – extra pretty in spring when they’re full of wildflowers.
+The 1000-metre drop in elevation from the top makes a huge difference and I immediately felt a burst of extra energy.
+The path is fairly gentle and takes you through Alpine meadows – which are extra pretty in spring when they’re full of wildflowers.

 Harder Kulm: The sunset one

 If your idea of a good mountain view is one you can enjoy with dinner and a glass of wine, then Harder Kulm is the one for you.
 This funicular railway is just a few minutes walk from Interlaken Ost station, on the edge of the city.
 It’s another historic train route that’s been running since 1908 and was the quickest journey of the trip, taking just 10 minutes to climb up to 1332 metres.

 You can go up to the top of Harder Kulm during the daytime, but being up there for sunset made it extra special.
 Everything started to glow with the autumn leaves lit up in golden shades, before the sun dipped behind the mountains and the peaks turned pink.
 The last journey back down to Interlaken isn’t until 9.40pm so in autumn we had time to watch the sunset before drinks and dinner in the restaurant – and still get back to Grindelwald.

 Schynige Platte: The historic one

 Our third journey was a step back in time on the area’s oldest railway, running from Wilderswil just outside Interlaken to Schynige Platte.
 It zig-zags up through meadows and forests to 1967 metres above sea level, and has been running on the same route since 1893.
 The original rolling stock and railway line have been lovingly preserved – even the youngest train is over 100 years old, but you’d never tell from looking at her.

-Schynige Platte is known for its hiking and there are yellow signposts everywhere pointing out all the different routes.
-The path across the mountains to Grindelwald First is apparently one of the most beautiful hiking routes in Switzerland, but at six hours long we didn’t have time to try it out (though it’s good to have a reason to come back).
+Schynige Platte is known for its hiking and yellow signpost point out all the different routes.
+The path across the mountains to Grindelwald First is apparently one of Switzerland’s most beautiful hikes, but at six hours long we didn’t have time to try it out (though it’s good to have a reason to come back).
 Instead we followed the path through the Alpine Botanic Gardens – home to Swiss plants like gentian and edelweiss – and back along the ridge overlooking Interlaken.

 Grindelwald First: The adrenalin-fuelled one

 There’s a whole series of different adventures you can take part in, from high-speed to high-altitude, and from exciting to vaguely terrifying.
 First up was the First Cliff Walk.
 In theory this sounded like the most sedate option – a walkway along the cliff edge.
 But with single-rope hanging bridges, metal platforms bolted into the side of the cliff face and a glass-floored platform hanging over a precipice I found myself tightly gripping the handrail.

 After warming up my head for heights, next we took to the skies on the First Flyer, a zip line shooting 800 metres downhill at 84 kilometres per hour.
 After being strapped in, four of us sped down together, and once I got over the initial “oh god I’m 50 metres up” moment the views and speed totally distracted me.
 Ever resourceful, the Swiss guy manning the zip line even strapped our guide in with the bags of packed lunch so he didn’t have to miss out.

 From the Top of Europe to the bottom of the hill on a mountain kart, what I really liked about the Jungfrau Railways was how accessible it made the mountains.
 This area has some of the most gorgeous scenery in the world and to be able to get out among it and hike, bike, fly or just sit on a bench and look at the those views, means that everyone can enjoy the Jungfrau’s mountains, whatever their age or fitness level.